RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

   * If you do not disable cloud-init your SSH host key will change when migrating towards the new region.
   * On Windows guests the admin password will be changed if cloudbase-init was not disabled.
   * We will use ICMP ping to determine if your instance is up and running, please prepare your instance accordingly.
+  * We will check commonly used ports (like port 22, 80, 443, etc).
   * If you have a HA setup, there are some caveats

 -----

 ## Not all my instances have the migration metadata, what’s the reason?

-There are some impedements we are still resolving before we can migrate all instances to our new region
+We're finalizing the last steps to enable the migration of all instances to the new region

   * If your instance uses volumes larger or equal then 1024GByte, this instance needs to be migrated on a thight schedule to minimize the impact of the migration.
-  * If your instance makes use of load balancing, we currently cannot automatically migrate your instance.
+  * If your instance makes use of load balancing, we will migrate your instance at a later stage.
-  * If your instances are in a large internal network, we will migrate your instances later
+  * Instances that are part of a large internal network will be migrated at a later stage.
-  * HA / vrrp setups are not migrated yet
+  * HA / vrrp setups will be migrated at a later stage.
-  * internal networks with custom routers are not migrated yet
+  * internal networks with custom routers will be migrated at a later stage.

 -----

 ## Will our SSH keys be migrated?

-Yes they will, your SSH keys wil be copied to the new region.
+Yes they will, your SSH keys wil be copied to the new region but only for the instance (it will not be migrated to your user).

 -----

 ## My instance is not running as expected after migration, can I perform a roll-back?

-Yes, when the migration was a successfull, you can perform a rollback by setting metadata rollback-now on your instance within the legacy Horizon dashboard.
-Please let us know why you performed a rollback, as we'd like to improve our process to prevent this roll-back in the future.
+Yes, once the migration has been successfully completed, you can perform a rollback by setting the metadata key `rollback-now` on your instance within the legacy Horizon dashboard.

+If you do perform a rollback, please let us know the reason.
+We're keen to understand what went wrong so we can improve the process and avoid similar situations in the future.

-Note: all changes made on the new instance will not be migrated back and should be considered lost.
-A roll-back is available in the first 5 days after the migration.
+> **Note**: Any changes made on the new instance will not be carried back and should be considered lost.
+A rollback is only available within the first 5 days after the migration.

 -----